-Email not Updating: How to Troubleshoot Mail App
+Email Not Updating – How To Troubleshoot Mail App

 Check your internet connection

 Troubleshooting tech veterans know that many issues are connection-related.
 Check your internet connection by going to a random website in Safari and tapping a link to see if it loads.
 If that works, you can rule out a connection problem between your iPhone and the internet, but your mail service might be having issues.
-To rule the latter point out, we will check for further issues on your iPhone.
+To rule the this out, we will check for further issues on your iPhone.

 Reset your mobile data connection